PyOSP-devs/PyOSP/README.md

 - :anchor: **Dependencies**: Only NumPy, Matplotlib, GDAL and Shapely.

 ## Installation
 We recommend to use the [conda](https://conda.io/en/latest/) package manager to install PyOSP.
-This will provide pre-built binaries for all dependencies of PyOSP.
-If you have the [Anaconda distribution](https://www.anaconda.com/) (a Python distribution with many installed libraries for data science), or [miniconda](https://docs.conda.io/en/latest/miniconda.html) (only containing Python and the conda package manager) installed, then simply run the following command:
+It will provide pre-built binaries for all dependencies of PyOSP.
+If you have the [Anaconda distribution](https://www.anaconda.com/) (a Python distribution with many installed libraries for data science), or [miniconda](https://docs.conda.io/en/latest/miniconda.html) (only containing Python and the conda package manager) installed, then simply execute the following command:

 ```bash
 conda install --channel conda-forge pyosp
 ```

-After installation, you can verify by entering a Python shell and typing:
+You can verify installation by entering a Python shell and typing:

 ```python
 import pyosp